 In 2013 I co-edited ‘Stammering Therapy for the Inside: New Perspectives on Working with Young People and Adults’ with Carolyn Cheasman and Rachel Everard, which set out to enrich professional accounts of contemporary stammering therapy by including clients as co-authors of therapy knowledge.

 Since 2015 I have collaborated with Iain Wilkie to co-develop and deliver the ‘Redefining Stammering at Work’ workshop programme as well as mentoring programmes for people who stammer under the age of 25.
 I also actively support 50 Million Voices, an ambitious global initiative raising awareness, reducing barriers and fostering stammering allyship to transform the world of work for people who stammer.

 In 2019 I co-edited ‘Stammering Pride and Prejudice: Difference not Defect’ with Patrick Campbell and Chris Constantino.
 Combining personal narrative, art and disability theory, the book documents how society has historically disabled people who stammer and the diverse ways in which people are creating novel and exciting understandings of their speech.

-Patrick, Chris and I continue to collaborate to challenge thin and negative societal, professional and academic understandings of stammering; to celebrate stammering as a legitimate and valuable way of talking; and to advocate for a ‘stammer-more-proudly’ approach to therapy and research.
-We regularly co-present at national and international conferences about this work.
+Patrick and I continue to collaborate to challenge thin and negative societal, professional and academic understandings of stammering; to celebrate stammering as a legitimate and valuable way of talking; and to advocate for a stammer-affirming approach to therapy and research.
+We regularly offer courses and workshops together and co-present at national and international conferences about this work.